TheRettom/self-hosted-guide/Caddy/README.md

 This is optional.
 After reloading `nftables`, you can verify the rules are active by running `sudo nft list ruleset`.
 To test if the ports are actually open from the outside, use a tool like `nmap` or a web-based port checker.

+## Port Forwarding

+I am not covering how to do this, as it is very specific to each router.
+Pihole Documentation already has some routers listed under [`Router setup`](https://docs.pi-hole.net/routers), so start there.
+All you need to do is forward all traffic to the homeserver IP under port 80 TCP and 443 TCP/UDP.

 ## Getting Caddy with Plugins

 There are three ways to get a custom version of Caddy.
 Caddy alone can't do much, it needs plugins to work with DNS providers, utilize DynamicDNS, and work with Crowdsec.
 I'm listing all of the ways to get Caddy, but **for the rest of the guide, I'm only working with option 1.** I will still briefly list what is needed to have it work in options 2 and 3.